 Gelbison was made up of a Christian mystic, a Buddhist and two Jewish Brothers all in search of their spiritual roots.
 The Band was named after a sacred mountain in Italy and the intention was always to impart some deeper meaning with the music.
 The band made two full Albums (See The World and 1704) and later morphed into the Kahn Brothers with the release of Love Melts Fear in 2008.
 They toured with many great bands such as Gomez, Wilco, Beck, Ben Lee, Ben Folds, Sarah Blasko, Old Man River, Sleepy Jackson, Lior and many more.
 Edo also collaborated with Luke Steele (Empire of The Sun), Ohad Rein (Old Man River) and Nadav Kahn to form a group called Nations By The River and released their CD Holes in The Valley in 2003 through Virgin/EMI.
 Edo is an award-winning songwriter (APRA song of the year 2009 for co-writing Old Man River’s Sunshine) and his songs feature regularly in films, TV and on radio.

-Around six years ago Edo started volunteering with his friend Beau who was running drumming and music therapy workshops at a special needs school.
+Around 10 years ago Edo started volunteering with his friend Beau who was running drumming and music therapy workshops at a special needs school.
 Since then Edo has delved deeper into music therapy using meditation, chants, and songwriting at brain injury rehabilitation centers, aged care facilities, group homes, special needs schools and hospitals.
 This was part of the inspiration for starting A Sound Life.